Daniel Ezralow: Career

 Tel Aviv Performing Arts Center, Israel, in the 2008-09 season.
-In a review of his work Super Straight is coming down by the Hubbard Street Dance Chicago in 1989, the reviewer wrote that it is a "coldly tormented work", and that "Ezralow has put his own manic stamp on the piecethe headlong barrel turns, the galumphing leaps, the desperate floor rollsand has potently contrasted such excesses with moments of sullen stillness."

-His works for opera include The Flying Dutchman, for the Los Angeles and Houston Opera Companies, Maggio Musicale’s Aida with Zubin Mehta as conductor, and the Paris Opera Ballet.
+His works for opera include The Flying Dutchman, for the Los Angeles and Houston Opera Companies, Maggio Musicale's Aida with Zubin Mehta as conductor, and the Paris Opera Ballet.
 He also choreographs for advertising campaigns including The GAP, Issey Miyake, and Hugo Boss.

 For theater he choreographed The Green Bird on Broadway in 2000 and Cats in Italy in 2009 for Compagnia della Rancia.
 He was the choreographer and aerial choreographer for the Broadway show musical adaptation of the Spider-Man comics, working with director Julie Taymor, in 2011.

 In 2014 he choreographed the opening ceremony for the Sochi Olympics.
 In 2016 Ezralow toured with his dance company, Ezralow Dance, throughout America including dates at the Prince Theater and the Wallis Annenberg Center.
 He returned to the Annenberg later in 2017.
 Ezralow collaborated with Katy Perry and Skip Marley on the 59th Grammy awards, where Perry debuted her song "Chained to the Rhythm".